 LEARN: Aussie students learn about energy poverty and how a solar light can save lives.
 They write a personal letter to their ‘buddy’, which is sent together with the light.

 MAKE: Participants learn about solar technology, how energy can be created from the sun, and how to assemble the solar light as part of a fun hands-on engaging activity.

 DONATE: Our partner SolarBuddy collects the solar lights and distributes them to children living in energy poverty in Papua New Guinea.

 Businesses and Communities

 Engage your staff and customers in this fun challenge and help transform the lives of children in need.

 How many lights can you assemble?

-Simply fill in the registration and order forms below and get started today.
+Simply download and fill in the registration and order forms below and get started today.